We may earn affiliate commissions for the recommended products. Learn more.

 Panic button

 The Panic Button is a feature available only on Android.
 To use it, you need to define up to four trusted contacts with an email address or mobile phone number.
-If your child is lost or in trouble, they can click the SOS bubble from within the Qustodio app.
+If your child is lost or in trouble, they can click the SOS bubble on the Qustodio app.

 qustodio panic button